How to Calculate Your Dog's Daily Caloric Needs (NRC Method)

 If you're reading this, you've probably experienced:

-Using a simple 2% or 3% rule often results in underfeeding small breeds and overfeeding large breeds .
-The NRC exponent formula is the only scientifically accurate way to determine caloric needs.
+Relying on a 2% or 3% rule causes severe mathematical errors.
+You end up underfeeding small breeds and overfeeding large breeds .
+The NRC exponent formula provides the only scientifically accurate method to calculate your dog's caloric needs.

 🔬 RAW & WELL INSIGHT